 According to 67% of respondents, “both the volume and severity of cybersecurity incidents increased or significantly increased in the past 12 months…of the respondents surveyed, 51% sustained a data breach over the last 12 months and 46% experienced at least one ransomware attack over the past two years.”

-The study is detailed and worth reading: IBM Security
+The study is available here: IBM Security

 IBM also asked respondents to “rate their organizations’ cyber resiliency on a scale of 1 to 10, 23% of respondents rated themselves as 9 or 10.
 This subset of respondents are referred to as “high performers.”
 High performers identified the following top investments for their improvement: